These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

-However, one of the ways in which I was able to open so thoroughly to this part of experience was by applying Buddhist principles of non-self, impermanence and suffering to it.
+However, one of the ways in which I was able to open so thoroughly to this part of experience was by applying Buddhist understanding of non-self, impermanence and suffering to it.

 In the same way that awareness is a shared experience that we are tapping into with our minds, the soul is a shared part of experience that we are tapping into with our intuitions.
 Our bodies are conduits for the shared Universal soul to express itself through.

-By dismantling my personal boundaries and walls I was able to open to and allow the entirety of karma or the shared soul to express itself through me.
+By dismantling my personal boundaries and walls I was able to open to and allow the karma or the shared soul to express itself through me.
 There was no sense of identification with the content that was being expressed, which gave me a huge amount of freedom in allowing it.
-This is how I was able to get to the bottom of it.

 The imaginal is a way for all the eros, power and sexuality to be expressed in a safe way – no matter how dark it is – and for that aspect of our being to be reintegrated in a wholesome way.
 Once we stop repressing a part of us, it stops being a shadow and becomes a part of us that is in service to connection with each other and the world.

-Creating safe space to unpack, allow, explore and distill these parts of experience is fundamental to reducing our resistance to being able to connect with ourselves, each other and the world in a sincere, truthful and heartful way.
+Creating safe space to unpack, allow, explore and distill these parts of experience is fundamental to reducing our resistance to being able to connect with ourselves, each other and the world in a sincere and whole-hearted way.